jbram9830/Moonshot-Stargazers/README.md

 10. Simulate, predict, and be notified of collisions.
 11. Allow users to perform future projection.
 12. Allow users to perform CRUD operations on satellite data (including adding a new satellite to the visualization).

+## Milestone 4
+### What is the application?
+How do you use it?
+**Explain what the application is all about and how to use it.**

+This application is a satellite visualization tool created by the UNO Fall 2024 CSCI4970-001 capstone group Moonshot Stargazers (NGR03) in collaboration with Northrop Grumman.
+Our end goal is to display real-time satellite data on a globe visualization, giving users the ability to navigate within the visualization, perform CRUD operations, predict collisions, and more.

+Our application is deployed on an Amazon EC2 server and can be accessed [here](http://35.173.229.2:3000/).
+Note that the link may not work if our server is not running.
+We will provide more details on how to deploy the application in future milestones and our final report.

+### Release Notes
+**Explain what is working in this submission (add an explanation if this is not consistent with the milestone as described in the project plan).**

+12/07/2024

+During Milestone 4 we completed the satellite filtering feature.
+This was the last main feature that our sponsors wanted our team to complete before the end of the semester.
+Moving forward, we have two goals:
+First, we want to polish our project, including fixing a bug where the latitude, longitude, and altitude data for each satellite is not displaying in the bottom-left information box.
+Our second goal is to finish deploying the project on our AWS server, as we've primarily been working in our local environments.
+On the side, we will also work on testing.

+### Branches
+**If code is in more than one branch (for example, alternative implementations, features not yet integrated, experimental code, etc.), list the additional branches I should review and explain what is in them.**

+There are currently two branches in our repository, including the master branch and Coding_Two branch.
+In order to view the features showcased within the demo for Milestone 4, please review the Coding_Two branch.
+The master branch currently contains an alternative version of our application that aims to improve overall usability and performance by lessening the burden on the application front end.

 ## Milestone 3
 ### What is the application?
 How do you use it?